XboxReplay/express-ugc-proxy/README.md

 ```

 # Proxy all the way?
 As specified upper, `redirectOnSuccess` allows you to skip the proxy phase and redirect to the media URI.
-This case is recommended if you want stream a media directly on your own website to prevent useless memory usage.
+This case is recommended if you want to stream a media directly on your own website to prevent useless memory usage.

 ```
 // Will be used on the website (HTML5 player for instance)